DPIRD-FSI/extractOz/README.md

 ## Get Weather Data for these Locations in 2020

 Using the previously created data frame, fetch weather data from SILO for 2020.
-This is just an example, replace `MY_EMAIL_ADDRESS` with your email address below.
+This is just a non-working example, replace `YOUR_EMAIL_ADDRESS` with your email address below.
 See `?get_silo_multi()` from for more help on how to use this function.

 ```r